TEAMMATES/teammates/docs/CONTRIBUTING.md

 We welcome anyone manually testing our product and reporting bugs or suggestions for enhancements in the issue tracker.

 If you want to undertake such a role without actually contributing code, [get an instructor account from TEAMMATES](https://teammatesv4.appspot.com/web/front/request).
-Remember to mention the purpose of your request under "Any other comments/queries".
+Remember to mention the purpose of your request under "Any other comments/queries". *Note that we may need to assign a different institute from your request in order to prevent fraudulent usages.*

 ### Submitting a pull request